ably-labs/cursors-everywhere/README.md

 In this code, we keep track of the last cursor position (`lastPosition`).
 When the cursor moves, we calculate the interpolated positions between the last position and the new position using a helper function (`interpolate`).
 We then send these interpolated positions instead of the actual positions.

-**Message Batching**
+***Message Batching***

 Even with position interpolation, clients were still sending a large number of messages.
-To further reduce the volume, I wanted to introduce message batching.
-Instead of sending a message for each cursor position, I'd batch multiple positions together and send them as one message.
+To further reduce the volume, I decided to introduce message batching.
+Instead of sending a message for each cursor position, I batched multiple positions together and sent them as one message.

 Here's a rough example of message batching from the publishing side: